History-Aware and Dynamic Client Contribution in Federated Learning: Empirical Performance Evaluation

 In Figure~\ref{fig:ablation_study} (top), increasing clients results in higher computational time and less estimation error of Shapley value by different scheduling procedures in {\framework}.
-In particular, {\framework} with one-sided and two-sided fairness demonstrate a similar performance in both computational time and MSE.
-However, {\framework} with two-sided fair LB solves a more restrictive objective function and results in lower computational time and higher MSE than others.
+While it is expected that with more clients, computational time will increase, the decrease in error of Shapley value is less intuitive, and observed across different scheduling procedures and parameter settings.
+In addition, {\framework} with one-sided and two-sided fairness demonstrate a similar performance in both computational time and MSE.
+However, {\framework} with two-sided fair LB solves a more restrictive objective function and results in lower computational time but higher MSE than others.

 In Figure~\ref{fig:ablation_study} (bottom), we vary the ratio $\frac{\maxepochs}{\numepochs}$ -- a higher ratio denotes computing Shapley value in more epochs.
 As a result, the computation time increases with an increase in the ratio, resulting in lower MSE -- the pattern is observed across different scheduling procedures.
 Therefore, the parameter $\maxepochs$ effectively controls the trade-off between computational time and estimation error in {\framework}.